hespanha/tenscalc/doc/sphinx/operations.rst

      - Return the main diagonal of the U matrix in an LU factorization.

+     - This function can only be applied to a matrix that has been factorized with |lu|.

    * - .. function:: norm(x)
        .. function:: norm(x,2)
      - 2-norm of a scalar or a vector